 NB: Completion of this form is a requirement for all Certificate I Program participants.

 Please Note: Teaching Observations may be conducted during the summer Brown Continuing Education program, if a participant: 1.
 Inform their students of the Teaching Observation process before it happens.
-2. Inform their students of the purpose of the filming (it's really not about them!) and the DVD is given only to the instructor (no one else will see it!).
+2. Inform their students of the purpose of the filming (it's really not about them!) and the video is given only to the instructor (no one else will see it!).
 3. Let their students know, they may sit close to the camera person so that they are not in the film if they are uncomfortable.